 Arm & Hammer cat litters often contain micro-granules that are activated by moisture.
 Because these are proprietary, they won’t list exactly what they contain, but we can assume that they’re used to lock in odors.

-One of Arm & Hammer’s natural cat litters uses corn instead of bentonite clay.
+One of Arm & Hammer’s natural cat litter uses corn instead of bentonite clay.
 As well as being a lightweight alternative to clay, the natural corn fibers are environmentally friendly.

 Bentonite clay is not environmentally friendly